 He finds out that she’s taking him to VSS to speak with her superiors.
 When he arrives, Tachibana states that she knows he’s been hanging around a mysterious girl in The Wired that they call ‘Envy’ who apparently is connected to the big blackness that instantly makes people’s heads explode with one glance that they call ‘Leviathan’…..Boy, you guys are really pulling out all the stops for original names, aren’t you?
 The Wired, Envy, Steppen Wolf, simulacrums, and now Leviathan?

 Anyhoo, they’re surprised that Envy/Ren appeared to Toru and even more surprised that nothing happened to him because of it.
 So they decide he’d be the perfect bait to lure out Ren.
 However, he refuses and is soon knocked out by Tsukina.

-They decide, if he won’t cooperate, that they’ll make him cooperate by implanting a mind control chip in his brain just like Tsukina.
+They decide, if he won’t cooperate, that they’ll make him cooperate by implanting a mind control chip in his brain just like they did with Tsukina.